16n-faderbank/16n-faderbank.github.io/README.md

 This will spin up a server at port 4000 on `localhost`.
 Note that it's not hot-reloading; if you update a markdown file, you'll need to reload your browser.

+## Website design

+I've gotten rid of the theme, and am just using some simple custom CSS, built around [PicoCSS](https://picocss.com/docs), which seems to work well.

 ## Updating the editor

 From the website directory, on your own machine, run